netobserv/network-observability-operator/README.md

 ### Install with OLM

-NetObserv Operator is available in [OperatorHub](https://operatorhub.io/operator/netobserv-operator), just follow the guided steps.
+NetObserv Operator is available in [OperatorHub](https://operatorhub.io/operator/netobserv-operator) with guided steps on how to install this.
 It is also available in the OperatorHub catalog directly in the OpenShift Console.

 ![OpenShift OperatorHub search](./docs/assets/operatorhub-search.png)